pggalaviz/pggalaviz/_posts/2017-05-28-phoenix-vue-and-webpack.md

 ## Getting started

 To get this settings you should have Phoenix version **~1.3** installed.
-I you don't have it, at the moment of this writing, you can just run:
+If you don't have it, at the moment of this writing, you can just run:

 {% highlight shell %}